 The Department of History is dedicated to Universal Design and making all of its documents and web resources accessible to all—in all meanings of that word—for everyone, regardless of ability or need.
 We believe accessibility is not an implementation that can be finished and done, but rather a way of thinking and working that can—and should—always be improved.
 We strive to make the Department, its public face, and its courses, easy to access, and ADA-compliant, and work in conjunction with the Resource Center for Persons with Disabilities to ensure accessibility.
-Please write to us with suggestions for improvements.
-For this website, we follow WCAG 2.0 and Section 508 guidelines, and encourage students to consider accessibility at every stage of project development.
-Our markup and presentation adhere to W3G‘s standards for HTML5 and CSS3, and in doing so include many features meant to enhance the accessibility of our site, including:

 - MSU Web accessibility is Michigan State University’s primary portal for ADA Compliance.
 They have many templates and resources, including a good basic checklist for Online Content Accessibility.
 Michigan State University aims for WCAG 2.0 AA